PhilippaHartley/SKAO-SDC2/README.md

 'eval':
 'full':

 The default version that will be run is 'dev'.
-This can be changed by appending a version name as an argument to ???, e.g.
+This can be changed by appending a version name as an argument to ???, e.g. `python run_SDC2_pipeline.py eval`.

-`python run_SDC2_pipeline.py eval`

 There are two main stages to the pipeline: `skymodel` takes a catalogue of sources to produce image models of the sky;  `observe` takes the image models to produce the sky as observed by the SKA-Mid telescope.
 Each stage uses several modules, following the recipe below.

 Recipe for producing an SKA-Mid-observed HI sky

-1. Run `skymodel_HI.py` over frequency range 950?1150 MHz
+1. Run `skymodel_HI.py` over frequency range 950-1150 MHz
 This module takes as input a T-RECS catalogue containing a list of simulated sources and their HI and continuum properties.
 The module converts the morphological HI emission properties of each source into a 'postage stamp' image cube.
 Each cube is then placed in the full HI emission field at its catalogued position.
 This module also outputs a new catalogue file that lists the subset of TRECS sources used in the simulation with their HI properties.

-2. Run `skymodel_continuum.py` over frequency range 950?1150 MHz
+2. Run `skymodel_continuum.py` over frequency range 950-1150 MHz
 This module uses the same T-RECS catalogue to produce a corresponding field of continuum emission at the same frequency as the HI field.

-3. Run `skymodel_continuum.py` over frequency range 1200?1400 MHz
+3. Run `skymodel_continuum.py` over frequency range 1200-1400 MHz
 This module uses the same T-RECS catalogue but produces a continuum field at a higher frequency.

 4. Run `observe.py`